pdf-raku/PDF-Content-raku/README.md

 # perl6-PDF-Content

-This module enables basic PDF content production and editing, including text, images, fonts and general graphics.
+This is a Perl 6 module for basic PDF content production and editing, including text, images, fonts and general graphics.

 It includes `PDF::Content::Doc` a minimal graphics-centric class for creating or editing PDF documents, using only this module, i.e.: